DayaneRojas1506/DayaneRojas1506/README.md

 ### Hi people 👋

-- 🔭 I’m currently working on ...
+- 🔭 studyingn in UTEC
 - 🌱 I’m currently learning programming
 - 👯 I’m looking to collaborate on the university
 - 🤔 I’m looking for help with python